abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step3-deployment-github-action.md

         with:
         app-name: 'yourapp' # Replace with your azure web app name
         slot-name: 'Production'
-        publish-profile: ${{ secrets.AZUREAPPSERVICE_PUBLISHPROFILE }} # Set your Azure Web App publish profile as a secret in your repository settings
+        publish-profile: ${{ secrets.AZUREAPPSERVICE_PUBLISHPROFILE }} # Set your Azure Web App publish your profile as a secret in your repository settings
         package: .
 ```